 By Matthew B. Thorpe

 Matthew B. Thorpe is a 14-year veteran of the fire service.
-He was the assistant chief of operations for the City of King (NC) Fire Department from 1992 to 2008.
+Since 1992, he has been employed by the City of King (NC) Fire Department, where he currently servces as the assistant chief of operations.
 He is a Certified Level III instructor for the state and teaches for numerous community colleges across North Carolina.
 He has taught in the FDIC HOT program and is currently working on the test bank for the fourth edition of Building Construction for the Fire Service.
 He holds numerous state certifications and has just completed the Fire Officer III course.